mjpclab/jquery-tab/README.md

 `statusHashSeparator`
 Determine a separator between multiple hash items if there are more than 1 tab-container on the same page.

-`fnSaveIndex(index)`
+`fnSavePosition(name | index)`
 A callback function to customize how active index is saved, so that this index can be restored in the future, for example when refreshing the page.

-`fnLoadIndex`
+`fnLoadPosition`
 A callback function to customize how active index is loaded.
-The returned value will be treated as active index.

-`activeIndex`
+The returned value is either a number/number of string which represents active tab index, or a string represents active tab item name.

+`activePosition`
-The default initial active index of the tab.
+The default initial active position of the tab.
+The value is either a number/number of string which represents active tab index, or a string represents active tab item name.

 ## UI Options
 ### Title